Tanvir-51/mobile-care-client-ph-12/README.md

 ## Description

+The website is about a mobile shop with all the latest brands and specifications.
+Customers can buy devices of their liking and pay through the website.

 - This is the website of a Mobile selling store.
 - In this website, the products offered by the company are listed.
 - A user can create account using his Gmail or Email & Password.